Mo3az00/simple-node-server/docs/recurrent-management-tasks.md

 There's a software package to automatically install important security updates without asking or waiting for an administrator.
 This is especially useful for security updates, as zero-day attacks can be prevented.

 Install the needed package:
 <pre>
 sudo apt install unattended-upgrades -y
 </pre>

-Open the config file:
+Open the config file with <a href="https://github.com/noreading/simple-node-server#basic-nano-commands" target="_blank">nano</a>:
 <pre>
 sudo nano /etc/apt/apt.conf.d/50unattended-upgrades
 </pre>

 Update the following line to get details about updates in your inbox:
 <pre>
 ...
 Unattended-Upgrade::Mail "<b>{your email}</b>";
 ...
 </pre>

-We can enable the automatic updates by editing the following file:
+We can enable the automatic updates by editing the following file with <a href="https://github.com/noreading/simple-node-server#basic-nano-commands" target="_blank">nano</a>:
 <pre>
 sudo nano /etc/apt/apt.conf.d/20auto-upgrades
 </pre>

 Update the config to this:
 <pre>
 APT::Periodic::Update-Package-Lists "1";
 APT::Periodic::Unattended-Upgrade "1";